zhuochenbioinfo/html_test/README.md

-# html test: OPPO demo wedsite
+# html test: OPPO demo website

 Test the deployment of a static web page on github.